motine/sta/README.md

 ./project # opens a window and shows a rectangle
 ```

-If this all works nice and dany, we can start changing our `setup` and `draw` methods.
+If this all works fine and dandy, we can start changing our `setup` and `draw` methods.

 # Sketchbook